Adobe-CEP/Samples/README.md

-Samples
+Sample extensions
 =======

-Samples for Adobe Common Extensibility Platform (CEP)
+Sample extensions for Adobe Common Extensibility Platform (CEP)

 This page contains HTML5 sample for Adobe CEP, versions 4.0 to 5.0.